NATIONAL WORKING MOTHERHOOD WEEK

 • Workplace responsibility and leadership

-• Maternal mental health, ambition, and identity
+• Maternal mental health, ambition, and identity changes

 • Shared responsibility at home and in culture